TheLurkingDev/UnitySamples/Using Git With Unity.md

 To set it up, download and install the Git LFS command line extension as documented on the Git LFS site.

 https://git-lfs.github.com/

+Getting Started
+Download and install the Git command line extension.
+You only have to set up Git LFS once.

+git lfs install
+Select the file types you'd like Git LFS to manage (or directly edit your .gitattributes).
+You can configure additional file extensions at anytime.

+git lfs track "*.psd"
+Make sure .gitattributes is tracked

+git add .gitattributes
+There is no step three.
+Just commit and push to GitHub as you normally would.

+git add file.psd
+git commit -m "Add design file" git push origin master